Sri Rahula College, Kandy: History

-During the late nineteenth-century Sinhalese Buddhist revival, Buddhist Theosophical Society under the guidance of Colonel Henry Steel Olcott founded several Buddhist schools around the country to provide English education to Buddhist students who would otherwise have had to go to a missionary school in order to study English.
-Under that program, they founded a school, Kandy High School, on a piece of land at Katugasthota.
-The school opened with only sixteen students in 1890 with Niyangoda as the first principal of the school.
+During the late nineteenth-century Sinhalese Buddhist revival, the Buddhist Theosophical Society, under the guidance of Colonel Henry Steel Olcott, founded several Buddhist schools around the country to provide English education to Buddhist students who would otherwise have had to go to a missionary school in order to study English.
+Under that program, they founded the Kandy High School (now known as Sri Rahula College), on a piece of land at Katugasthota.
+The school opened with only sixteen students in 1890, with Niyangoda as the first principal of the school.